bootdotdev/blog/content/python/rust-vs-python.md

 The community truly does make or break a language's potential in any field, because it directly influences the demand and creation of tools to support them.
 Overall, Python has the intrinsic and communal support to dominate as a machine learning language.

 **Hot tip:** Machine learning is essentially algorithms.
-Algorithms that leverage statistics to learn patterns and behaviors, so the more [advanced you are with algorithms](https://www.boot.dev/courses/learn-algorithms-2-python) the better your ML skills become.
+Algorithms that leverage statistics to learn patterns and behaviors, so the more advanced you are with algorithms (check out [Data Structures and Algorithms 2](https://www.boot.dev/courses/learn-data-structures-and-algorithms-python-2)) the better your ML skills become.

 ## Rust vs Python for Data Science